ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Spatial SQL Reference.md

 ##### Description

-This creates a Polygon object by receiving the LineString object.
-At this time, LineString must be in the form of a ring.
+This function accepts a LineString object as input and creates and outputs a Polygon object.
+Here, LineString should be in Ring format.

 ##### Return Type